 Friends and readers often ask me why do I go to Russia?
 Isn’t it dangerous?
 Is it safe to visit Russia for a foreigner?
 Believe me, even Russians who are living in the USA have asked me the same questions.
 (A similar question people ask me about visiting Colombia)

 People often tell me how dangerous Russia is if you do not look like them.
+(Here is a similar story on if Eastern Europe is safe for Black people.)
 My Russian friends told me to always be with someone while in Moscow.
 You will often hear that Moscow is one of the most dangerous cities in Russia, while St. Petersburg is slightly safer.

 Moscow has a huge presence of police.
 However, my friends often told me that the police is no help either.
 Corrupt policemen are always looking for an opportunity to get bribes.
 Moreover, if you look like a tourist, they can use this opportunity to trap you to pay them some bribe.